phylum-dev/documentation/docs/knowledge_base/policy_development.md

 The `title` and `description` from the initial metadata comments are displayed in the Phylum UI and are highly recommended.

 The `package policy.v1` line must be present.
-This is how OPA finds the policy's rules.
+This is how [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) finds the policy's rules.

-The `deny` rule will contain the specified issue when the `if` statement is `true`. `OPA` iterates through the job input data evaluating the expression against the severity level of every issue in the job.
+The `deny` rule will contain the specified issue when the `if` statement is `true`.
+OPA iterates through the job input data evaluating the expression against the severity level of every issue in the job.

 The `title` field from the metadata comment above the rule will be associated with the failure in the output from Phylum.

-# Policy Development

 ## Creating a local policy development environment